Part 3: Essay

-Natura Morte e vivante
+Natura Morte e Vivante

 Brian Alterio, White Calla Lillies #3; Patti Russotti, Famiglia, 2020, inkjet on kozo, 40 x 30 inches; right: Thomas Sarrantonio, Sea Study V, 2020, oil on paper, 5 x 5 inches

-Drawing from nature
+Drawing from Nature

-And finally there is the Catholic church.
+And finally there is the institution of the Catholic church.
 While many of us have admired the architectural majesty of the structures and perhaps the rituals practiced within them, maybe even the religion itself (although many of us have left that part behind), there is the seamy underside of corruption and abuse.

 Joe Cultrera is a filmmaker who has focused on many aspects of community life, but in his film, Hand of God, he tells the story of his brother’s abuse at the hands of one Father Birmingham.
 His work ends Part 1 on a somber note, but it is nevertheless one of triumph—of secrets revealed, of abuses acknowledged, of a family brought together, and psyches healed.